My Southern California Seed Schedule- Zone 10b

 This guide is for when I start seeds.
 If you are buying transplants at a nursery you can estimate another month or so out (for example, sow seeds in May but transplant in June/July).

 When do I transplant my container-grown seedlings?
 This guide is for starting from seed.
 Starting your seeds in pots or pellets can give you a head start on growing without taking up room in the garden.
-The time to transplant varies from plant to plant…also with how much room you have in the garden.
-You’ll watch them outgrow their pots, and decide if it is time to put in the garden or transfer to a larger pot.
+The time to transplant varies from plant to plant…also with how much room you have in the garden and the weather.
+You’ll watch them outgrow their pots, and then decide if it is time to plant into the garden or transfer to a larger pot.
+The answer is going to vary.

-Where to put my seedlings while growing? : If starting for Spring, it is usually best to start your seeds indoors or in a greenhouse.
+Where to put my seedlings while growing? : If starting seeds for Spring, it is usually best to start your seeds indoors or in a greenhouse.
 Sometimes the weather cooperates and I can start my seeds outdoors during the day and then bring them indoors for shelter at night.
-If starting any other time of year where it is generally warm outside, the ideal place to raise seedlings is in a partially shaded area, outdoors, with NO hot afternoon sun.
-If birds or pests are going to be a problem, you can start them in a sunny windowsill indoors until they are more established or cover the seedlings with screen or mesh.
+If starting any other time of year, where it is generally warm outside, the ideal place to raise seedlings is in a partially shaded area, outdoors, with NO hot afternoon sun.
+If birds or pests are going to be a problem, you can cover the seedlings with screen or mesh.

 Where can I buy high-quality seeds?
 See my list of seed sources